inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       inbox|shadow:false)end-custom-image

-      In addition to that customers want their shopping experience to be as smooth as possible.
+      In addition to that, customers want their shopping experience to be as smooth as possible.
 If they find a problem they want to chat 1 on 1 with a person.
 They want to feel special.